AlaskaAirlines/auro-button/PROJECT_SETUP.md

 Prior to starting the server, UI dependencies must be built.

-Prior to running any build processes, there are some common resources that need to be installed.
+To validate all packages are up to date, please run:

 ```
 $ npm run prepare
 ```

-This command will also check to see of there are any npm packages that are out of date.
-If there are packages that require updating, it's recommended to update.
-To do so, run the following command:
+If there are packages that require updating, run the following command:

 ```
 $ npm run npmOutdatedUpdate